 3. Reset your patterns

-Whether or not there is an underlying physical or mental cause to your sleep woes, you can make an appointment with a behavioral sleep medicine specialist who can help you troubleshoot what’s working for you and what’s not when it comes to getting your shuteye.
+Whether or not there is an underlying physical or mental cause to your sleep woes, you can make an appointment with a behavioral sleep medicine specialist.
+They can help you troubleshoot what’s working for you and what’s not when it comes to getting your shuteye.
 Maybe those sugary midnight snacks are giving your body a boost of energy when it should be winding down for the night—and without a physical release, your thoughts run wild and keep you awake.
+Routines are powerful, learn more about the Routine Sleep Factor

 4. Get moody